gmalim/NBA_analysis/README_AllStars.md

 - All-Star level players can be injured before the All-Star game but recover before the season ends and still pass the minimum number of games requirement to be included in the analysis.
 - Similarly, players selected for the All-Star game who get injured before the All-Star game are replaced by other players who otherwise would not have been selected. (*In 2018 for instance, Paul George and Goran Dragic were injury replacements*).
 Therefore the injured players have been added to the scraped 2000-2018 csv-files by hand.
 - All-Star level players can transfer between conferences during a season. (*In 2018 for instance, Blake Griffin transferred from the Clippers in the Western Conference to the Pistons in the Eastern Conference*).
 - All-Star selection is not only determined by a player's individual performance, but also by his team's performance before the All-Star break.
-Team performance is included in the analysis by the *TW/82* statistic (i.e. the fraction of team wins over a full season), but no attempt has been made to tune the weight of this statistic compared to other data features. (*In 2018 for instance, Klay Thompson and  Draymond Green played for the Golden State Warriors, the defending NBA champions*).
+Team performance is included in the analysis by the *TW* statistic (i.e. the number of team wins per season), but no attempt has been made to tune the weight of this statistic compared to other data features. (*In 2018 for instance, Klay Thompson and  Draymond Green played for the Golden State Warriors, the defending NBA champions*).
 - Similarly, All-Star selection is (partly) based on fan voting, and therefore popular players can get selected even if they played poorly during the season.
+- Predictions for NBA seasons affected by a lock-out (i.e. the 1998–99 and 2011-2012 seasons were shortened to 50 and 66 regular season games per team respectively) may be sub-optimal.